SMACK LAB banner

 Rhesus Macaques

-Leveraging decades of data from the Cayo Santiago population to study sociality, hierarchy, and biological embedding across the lifespan.
+Leveraging decades of data from the Cayo Santiago population to study lived experience and gene regulation across the lifespan.

 Companion Dogs

-Utilizing the Dog Aging Project to explore aging in animals that share our homes, medical care, and environmental stressors.
+Working with the Dog Aging Project to understand molecular aging in animals that share our homes, medical care, and environmental stressors.

 Gelada Monkeys